 1. To develop a SaaS MVP, define the issue first, and then find a solution later

-Don’t be expecting to build a superman like SaaS product that can be the ultimate hero of the world.
-So instead, have a small take a look at the issue and try to resolve it in the most efficient way you can.
+Don’t expect to build a superman-like SaaS product that can be the world’s ultimate hero.
+So instead, have a small take look at the issue and try to resolve it in the most efficient way you can.

-Before you start working to develop your MVP you must define the problem as precisely and precisely as you are able to.
+Before you start working to develop your MVP you must define the problem as precisely as you can.
 This way, you’ll be able to identify the most effective solution to the issue.